DanielMcKnightNSW/Core-Gene-Phylogeny-Pipeline/README.md

 ---

-This repository contains scripts to generate a **core gene phylogeny** from a set of bacterial genomes in FASTA format.
+Semi-automated scripts to generate a **core gene phylogeny** from a set of bacterial genomes in FASTA format.
 The pipeline performs genome annotation, pangenome analysis, core gene alignment, phylogeny inference, removes poorly aligned regions or spurious sequences and recombination filtering.

 ## Overview